Blackout

 Introduction:

-• For this project I acted as the Systems Designer and collaborated with fellow designers to create a round based horde survival game.
+• Collaborated with fellow designers to create a round based horde survival game

 My Role: